greydongilmore/clinical_dicom2bids_smk/README.md

 </center>

-* <sup>1</sup> the default value is quantified as 30 days before the subsequent surgery any imaging aquisitions will be sorted into the `presurg` session
+* <sup>1</sup> the default value is quantified as 30 days before the subsequent surgery any imaging acquisitions will be sorted into the `presurg` session
 * <sup>2</sup> this may occur if the surgery occurs in the morning and a post-op imaging study is performed to localize implanted electrodes later the same day

 ### DICOM sort rules